christinasc/thephage.org/README.md

 draft.

-How its used on the interesting lists wordpress page is shown below.
+How its used on in the wordpress page is shown below for  <a href="http://thephage.org/some-interesting-lists/"> interesting lists </a>.
 5 is the Id# of the Gravity Forms used for Camp Registration 2013.

 ======================================================================